Managing Apps and Service Instances Using Apps Manager

 - Click Save.

 To view all environment variables, click Reveal Env Vars.

 Note: Changes to environment variables, service bindings, and service unbindings require restarting the app to take effect.
 You can restart the app from the Apps Manager or with the Cloud Foundry Command Line Interface

 cf restage command.

-On the space page click Services, then click the service instance you want to manage.
-This directs you to the service instance page, where you can bind or unbind apps, bind or unbind routes, view or change your service plan, manage service keys, and rename or delete your service instance.
+From the Services tab on the space page, you can bind or unbind apps, bind or unbind routes, view or change your service plan, manage service keys, and rename or delete your service instance.

 For services that use on-demand brokers, the service broker will create, update, or delete the service instance in the background and notify you when it finishes.

-Select the checkbox for the apps you want to bind to or unbind from your service instance.
+In the Bind App popup, select the app you want to bind to your service instance.